johnreynolds3d/Bobcoin/README.md

-## A Modular Implementation of a Blockchain in C
+## An Implementation of a Blockchain in C